nsrr/nsrr-cloud/index.md

 It is recommended to use python version 3.8.x.

-Compatible with Mac, Linux and Windows (tested on win10 powershell with admin privileges).
+Compatible with Mac, Linux and Windows (tested on win10 PowerShell with admin privileges).

 ### Usage